coderefinery/reproducible-research/_episodes/03-reproducible-workflow.md

 |   |--plot.py
 |--Makefile
 ```
--If our requirement changes and we have to read text from multiple files, we can modify the Makefile as follows:
+If our requirement changes and we have to read text from multiple files, we can modify the Makefile as follows:
 ```makefile
 all: results/charscount.out results/charsplot.out